zbsarashki/stx-labs-openInfraVancouver2023/AIO-SX-On-Equinix/README.md

 Upon reboot, [check system](check-system-upon-reboot.md) for any alarms and system status.
 If no errors are found, proceed with [Ceph based persistent sotrage backend](#Ceph-based-persistent-storage-backend)  and configure the system for [Isolated cpus](#IsolatedCPUs).

-### Ceph based persistent storage backend
+### Persistent storage backend

-In this step we will add Persistent Ceph Storage.
+In this step we will add Persistent Storage.
 To this end, start by reviewing the server available disks:

 #### From command line: